dsccommunity/ConfigMgrCBDsc/README.md

 Running ReverseDsc and only creating a configuration file.
 DataFile and MofOutputPath are still required.
-The reason is when the configuration is created it hard codes that path into the configuration.
+The reason is when the configuration is created, it hard codes the path into the configuration file.

 ```powershell
 $params = @{